standardconnect/xls-37d/proposal/DRAFT.md

 ### 2.2 Extensible

 A leading `C` provides room for growth if necessary.
-If the Ledger Index exceeds 268,435,455, the leading `C` may be removed in order to reallocate the Ledger Index up to 32 bits.
+If the Ledger Index exceeds 268,435,455, the leading `C` may be removed in order to reallocate the Ledger Index up to 32 bit

 > This is a maximum total of 4,294,967,295 closed ledgers.
 Estimated ~400 yrs